fysmoe1121/entanglementQKDprotocol-qiskit/README.md

 1. generates Alice and Bob choice of basis vectors to perform their measurement

-2. creates n entangled qubits in the |psi-> Bell state
+2. creates n=100 entangled qubits in the |psi-> Bell state

 3. measures the state of the qubits using Alice and Bob choice of basis measurements